pankajkummar/loadbalancer/README.md

 Step 4: start dummy servers using

+Note: If you want to change the Port or add additional server can be done through properties file in bash_script folder.

     sh bash_scripts/dummy-servers/run_dummyServers.sh
 <br> - You will have 3 dummy server running on port 8081, 8082, 8083
 # Steps to Test the functionality of loadbalancer